block-hczhai/block2-preview/README.md

   where ``<version>`` can be some development version number like ``0.5.2rc10``.
 To force reinstalling an updated version, you may consider ``pip`` options ``--upgrade --force-reinstall --no-deps --no-cache-dir``.

-For detailed instructions on manual installation, see https://block2.readthedocs.io/en/latest/user/installation.html#manual-installation.
+The detailed instructions on manual installation can be found [here](https://block2.readthedocs.io/en/latest/user/installation.html#manual-installation).

 To run a DMRG calculation using the command line interface, please use the following command:

     block2main dmrg.conf > dmrg.out

 where ``dmrg.conf`` is the ``StackBlock`` style input file and ``dmrg.out`` contains the outputs.
+Example input files can be found [here](https://block2.readthedocs.io/en/latest/user/basic.html).

-For DMRGSCF calculation, please have a look at the [documentation](https://block2.readthedocs.io/en/latest/user/dmrg-scf.html).
+For DMRGSCF calculation, please have a look at [here](https://block2.readthedocs.io/en/latest/user/dmrg-scf.html).

 For a list of DMRG references for methods implemented in ``block2``, see: https://block2.readthedocs.io/en/latest/user/references.html